farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a minimum for security purposes.

-For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and three of the other predefined user accounts.
-After you added Holly as a Global admin, five of 12 user accounts in your tenant are global admins, which is not something you would see in a real-world deployment.
+For the purpose of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and three of the other predefined user accounts.
+After you added Holly as a Global admin, five of 12 user accounts in your tenant are now global admins, which is not something you would see in a real-world deployment.
 That being said, keep this guideline in mind for your real-world Microsoft 365 deployments.
 The best practice guideline that you should follow is to have from two to four Global admins.

 Holly Dickson, Adatum's Enterprise Administrator, wants to limit access to Global admin role using Privileged Identity Management.
 To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

+Holly also wants to update the notification settings for the Global admin role.
+Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
+PIM keeps you informed by sending you and other participants email notifications.
+These emails might also include links to relevant tasks, such activating or renewing a role.
+In this task, Holly wants to update the notifications to ensure that approvals are tracked in real-time in a proactive manner.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.